-The Group's net asset position decreased from \$178,641 to \$69,852 primarily due to a decrease in the investment shares held in a listed company.
-The sale of tenements and release of cash back environmental bonds have resulted in an increase in cash and cash equivalents of \$114,019 compared to the prior year.
+The Group's net asset position decreased from \$69,852 to net deficit of \$7,701 primarily due to a decrease in the value of the investment shares held in a listed company.
+The release of cash back environmental bond has resulted in an increase in cash and cash equivalents of \$16,000.